AnshulYADAV007/simple-face-recognition/README.md

 ## Sub-problems to solve

 1. Create the front end of the login page using Vue.JS.
 The login page should do two jobs, sign-in and sign-up.
-   1. For sign-in, you should have a textbox for username and the website should send your
+   1. For sign-in, you should have a textbox for the username and the website should send your
 2. Create the backend using Express.js